Jeanne Louault: Biography

 Louault was born as Jeanne Marie Édith Durand on 15 July 1912.
-Jeanne and her husband Bernard Louault live a little over 4 km from the demarcation line - it passes through the town of Reignac-sur-Indre - at a place called Norçay in the town of Chédigny.
-They then have four children and live with the paternal grandparents.
+Jeanne and her husband Bernard Louault lived a little over 4 km from the demarcation line - it passed through the town of Reignac-sur-Indre - at a place called Norçay in the town of Chédigny.
+They then had four children and lived with the paternal grandparents.
 The whole family suffered from the consequences of the successive wars: Jeanne's father died at the front on the eve of the armistice of 11 November 1918, her grandmother lived through the Franco-Prussian War and her son was mobilized.
 In March 1942, the couple welcomed Ernest Braunschweig and his brother François.
-They are 18 and 19 years old respectively and are on the run, following the Kristallnacht and the roundup of their father, sent to Dachau.
-Their brother was demobilized from the French Foreign Legion and worked on a farm, while the mother and the sister were hidden in the surroundings, on the edge of the woods of Reignac in the free zone.
+They were 18 and 19 years old respectively and were on the run, following the Kristallnacht and the roundup of their father, sent to Dachau.
+Their brother was demobilized from the French Foreign Legion and worked on a farm, while the mother and the sister were hidden in the surroundings, on the edge of the woods of Reignac in the zone libre.

 The couple hired the two brothers for 18 months, but they were denounced and the Gestapo came to arrest them.
-Francois flees by jumping out the window, and Ernest escapes from the truck during his transfer.
+Francois fled by jumping out the window, and Ernest escaped from the truck during his transfer.
 The couple hid François for a few days and sent him to their friend, Mr. Prouteau.
 He joined his brother Ernest in the French Resistance, until May 1945, in the 32nd infantry regiment based in Loches.
 They took part in the combat on the front of the pocket of Saint-Nazaire.
-The two brothers then remain in close contact with the Louault family.
+The two brothers then remained in close contact with the Louault family.